-Target Minimum limit at less than 31 days duration £6m
+Liquidity risk indicator Target Minimum limit at less than 31 days duration £6m

-7.4 Interest rate exposures: This indicator is set to control the PCC's exposure to interest rate risk.
+7.4 Interest rate exposures: This indicator is set to control the Commissioner's exposure to interest rate risk.
 The upper limits on the one year revenue impact of a 1% rise or fall in interest rates will be:

-Limit Upper limit on 1 year revenue impact of a 1% rise in interest rates (£455k) Upper limit on 1 year revenue impact of a 1% fall in interest rates £455k
+Interest rate risk indicator Limit Upper limit on 1 year revenue impact of a 1% rise in interest rates (£420k) Upper limit on 1 year revenue impact of a 1% fall in interest rates £420k

-The impact of a change to the variable interest rates is calculated on the assumption that maturing loans and investments will be replaced at current rates.
+The impact of a change to the variable interest rates is calculated on the assumption that maturing loans and investments will be replaced at new market rates.

-It should be noted that all loan arrangements in place and forecast have fixed interest rates and have been excluded from the calculations.
+It should be noted that all loan arrangements in place and those forecast have fixed interest rates and have been excluded from the calculations.

-7.5 Maturity structure of borrowing: This indicator is set to control the PCC's exposure to refinancing risk.
+7.5 Maturity structure of borrowing: This indicator is set to control the Commissioner's exposure to refinancing risk.
 The upper and lower limits on the maturity structure of fixed rate borrowing will be:

-Upper Limit Lower Limit
+Refinancing rate risk indicator Upper Limit Lower Limit

-Under 12 months 50% 0%
+Under 12 months 100% 0%

 12 months and within 24 months 55% 0%

 24 months and within 5 years 65% 0%

 5 years and within 10 years 80% 0%

 10 years and above 100% 0%